marcglasberg/fast_immutable_collections/docs/info_suggestions.md

   List findSuspiciousEntries(List<Map> entries)
   ```

-  One possible workaround would be to JSONize entries to string and use such string as a hashing key.
+  One possible workaround would be to JSONize entries to string and use such a string as a hashing key.
 However, it's much
-  more elegant, safe, performant and memory-wise with immutable structures.
+  more elegant, safe, performant and memory-wise to use immutable structures.
 If the function parameters are all immutable
   and equal by identity (which is a very cheap comparison) you can return the cached value.